 The Come, Follow Me 2023 lessons are drawn from the New Testament.
 The Sunday School curriculum complements the Book of Mormon as a witness of Jesus Christ, and the title is taken from the Savior’s invitation in Matthew and Luke: “Come, follow me.”
 This article contains scriptural insights from Latter-day Saints and notable secular scholars, along with the Come, Follow Me 2023 schedule.

 Cornerstone content.
 This will be updated throughout the year as we publish new articles about the New Testament.
-We also frequently add new content about Joseph Smith and Brigham Young.
+We also frequently add new content about the Old Testament, Book of Mormon, and Book of Abraham.

 - Odds & Ends